Ali al-Hadi

-Ali ibn Muhammad al-Hadi (عَلي إبن مُحَمَّد الهادي النَّقي; c.
-7 March 828 – c.
-21 June 868) was a descendant of the Islamic prophet Muhammad and the tenth Imam in Twelver Shia, succeeding his father, Muhammad al-Jawad.
-Born in Medina in 828, Ali is known with the titles al-Hādī (الهادي) and al-Naqī (النقي).
-After the death of his father in 835, most followers of al-Jawad readily accepted the imamate of Ali, who was still a child at the time.
-Drawing parallels with the story of young Jesus in the Quran, Twelver sources attribute an exceptional innate knowledge to Ali which qualified him for the imamate despite his young age.
+Ali ibn Muhammad al-Hadi (علي بن محمد الهادي النقي; c.
+7 March 828), also known as Ali al-Naqi, was a descendant of the Islamic prophet Muhammad and the tenth of the Twelve Imams, succeeding his father Muhammad al-Jawad.
+After the death of his father in 835, most followers of al-Jawad readily accepted the Imamate of al-Hadi, who was still a child at the time.
+Drawing parallels with the story of young Jesus in the Quran, Shia sources describe al-Hadi as possessing extraordinary innate knowledge, which qualified him for the Imamate despite his young age.

-As with most of his predecessors, Ali al-Hadi kept aloof from politics until he was summoned around 848 from Medina to the capital Samarra by the Abbasid caliph al-Mutawakkil, known for his hostility towards Shias.
-There al-Hadi was held under close surveillance until his death in 868 during the caliphate of the Abbasid al-Mu'tazz.
-Still, he managed to communicate with an underground network of representatives who organized the financial and religious affairs of the Shia community on his behalf.
-Most Shia sources hold the Abbasids responsible for his death at the age of about forty through poison, with the notable exception of al-Shaykh al-Mufid.
-His image in Twelver sources is that of a pacifist, persecuted Imam who endured numerous attempts by members of the Abbasid court to humiliate and dishonor him.
-These sources also allege more serious incidents of house search, temporary imprisonment, and even murder plots against al-Hadi.
+As with most of his predecessors, al-Hadi kept aloof from politics until he was summoned in 848 from Medina to the capital Samarra by the Abbasid caliph al-Mutawakkil, who was widely known for his hostility towards Shia Muslims.
+Al-Hadi was held under close surveillance until his death in 868 during the rule of the Abbasid caliph al-Mu'tazz.
+Still, he managed to communicate with Shia Muslims and organized their religious affairs through the network of representatives (Wokala).
+Shia sources hold the Abbasids responsible for his death at the age of about forty through poison.
+His image in Shia Islam is that of a pacifist, persecuted Imam who endured numerous attempts by the Abbasid court to humiliate and dishonor him.
+Sources also allege more serious incidents of house search, temporary imprisonment, and even murder plots against him.

-The restricted life of al-Hadi in Samarra marks the end of the direct leadership of the Shia community by the Imams.
+The restricted life of al-Hadi marked the end of the direct leadership of the Shia Muslims by the Imams.
 A theological treatise on free will and some other short texts are ascribed to al-Hadi.
-Some miracles are also attributed to al-Hadi in Twelver sources, which often emphasize his precognition about various incidents.
-After his death, the majority of his followers accepted the imamate of his son Hasan al-Askari, who was also detained in Samarra until his unexplained death a few years later.
-Some instead followed Ja'far, another son of al-Hadi, who became known as Ja'far al-Kadhab (lit.
-'Ja'far, the liar') in the Twelver sources.
-After the death of Ja'far, however, this branch was eventually absorbed within the mainstream Twelver Shia.
-The tombs of al-Hadi and his successor al-Askari are located in the Al-Askari Shrine in Samarra, modern-day Iraq.
-A sacred site for Shia pilgrims, the shrine has been targeted by ISIS (Daesh) extremist militants as recently as 2007.
+Some miracles are also attributed to al-Hadi in Shia sources, which often emphasize his precognition about various incidents.
+After his death, the majority of his followers accepted the Imamate of his son Hasan al-Askari, who was also detained in Samarra until his unexplained death a few years later.
+Al-Hadi and al-Askari are both buried in the Al-Askari Shrine in Samarra, Iraq, a holy site in Shia Islam.